Speak with a Licensed Insurance Agent

 Quality Improvement Organization Program – This program, also called KEPRO, exists in many states, including Delaware.
 KEPRO is dedicated to promoting significant improvements to Medicare quality.
 This QIO protects Delaware Medicare beneficiaries by helping providers improve their delivery of health care, and providing safer and more effective care to beneficiaries.
 This organization also fights to remove socioeconomic, educational, and cultural barriers that limit access to health care.
 Delaware’s KEPRO offers not only valuable consumer resources, but also detailed information about the rights, health, and care of beneficiaries in the state.

-Here are some interesting statistics regarding Medicare in Delaware as of 2015, according to CMS statistics:
+Here are some interesting statistics regarding Medicare in Delaware as of 2018, according to CMS:

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.